 The classes are FREE, and held on a regular basis throughout the year at various locations to include local libraries.
 They are also held on evenings and weekends to accommodate virtually anyone's schedule.
 The classes are generally either one (1) five-hour session in one day, or two (2) 2.5-hour sessions over two evenings.
 Attendees get a free 45-page comprehensive manual, and handouts on a variety of legal and business issues related to managing property.
 Each class also includes professional guest speakers ranging from Court Commissioners and City Attorneys to towing companies and pest control.

 ►2018* Landlord Training Program Class Schedule: June to September

 To Register for an Upcoming Landlord Training Class:

-*Please note: sign-up closes the day before the class, but you may be able to attend as a walk-in--if there is room and materials--the day of the class itself.
+*Please note: sign-up closes the day before the class, but you may be able to attend as a walk-in to ANY CLASS--if room and materials allow--the day of the class itself.
 Walk-ins must come and sign-in the DAY-OF THE TRAINING, and provide their complete name, address (including ZIP), phone number and email.
 Every effort will be made to accommodate walk-ins, but space and books cannot be guaranteed.

-1) Please INCLUDE ALL of the following information in your email: name, complete address + ZIP, email address, telephone number, and the date(s) of the class you prefer for EVERY person interested, and please email to the address below: (* Failure to include this information will not secure your spot in the class)
+Please INCLUDE ALL of the following information in your email: name, complete address + ZIP, email address, telephone number, and the date(s) of the class you prefer for EVERY person interested, and please email to: